Add steps to access data, services, and perform related orchestration activities.

 Decision

-The process takes a decision based on the fields and paths you define here.
+The process takes a decision based on the fields, formulae, and paths you define here.

-Select a field name from the list of fields you define under Start > Fields.
+- Field.
+Select an input field, output field, or temporary field from the list of fields you defined under the Start step.

 Enter conditions and values that you want the Decision step to base a decision on.